Importance of SMS Performance Monitoring Dashboards

 - Why Employees Don’t Care about Your Aviation SMS – and How to Fix It!

 - How to Engage Difficult Employees in Aviation SMS

 In order to overcome resistance, safety managers need to know where to look.
 Enter "Safety Issues by Department" monitoring dashboard chart.
 In our example image, if I were concerned about resistance in my safety program, I can immediately see that the last two department’s reporting numbers are significantly lower than the other three departments.

 - There are fewer employees in those departments

 - Those departments are such that they should have lower reporting numbers, due to less operational exposure

-OR, they might be under-performing and lack any semblance of dedicated involvement in the SMS.
-Which leads me to my next point:
+OR, they might be underperforming and lack any semblance of dedicated involvement in the SMS.
+This leads me to my next point:

 Things to Watch Out For